marccarre/linter/README.md

 ![All-the-things meme](img/all-the-things.png)

 1. No specific style enforced, this can be configured in _your_ project.
-2. Well ~145 MB, because some linters need [node.js][node], which is ~100 MB.
+2. Well, ~145 MB, because some linters need [node.js][node], which is ~100 MB.
-3. That is, things...
+3. That is,
-    - common to most software projects
+    - things common to most software projects -- shell scripts, `Dockerfile`s, `Makefile`s, `*.md` files, etc.
-    - not language-specific -- this is better done in either a language-specific linter image, or directly in your project's build image, which typically already has the targeted language's toolchain.
+    - things not language-specific -- this is better done in either a language-specific linter image, or directly in your project's build image, which typically already has the targeted language's toolchain.

 ## Supported linters